CNP-CIIMAR/bioinformatics-utilities/README.md

 ## Script 28: get_genome_taxonomy_from_protein_id.py

 Essential the download of program datasets from NCBI using this link: https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/ and change the path of the program in the code get_genome_taxonomy_from_protein_id.py
-Genome and Taxonomic Information Retrieval Script
+Genome and Taxonomic Information Retrieval Script.

 # Description